 Katina Paxinou was a film and stage actress.
 She was born in 1900 and became one of the most famous actresses around the world during the first half of the 20th century.

 During World War II, she lived in the United Kingdom but soon moved to the United States, where she made her film debut in 1943’s “For Whom the Bell Tolls.”
 Her performance in the 1943 feature film was widely praised, and she won the Academy Award (Oscar) for Best Supporting Actress and the Golden Globe Award for Best Supporting Actress.

 She won the Best Actress award in 1961 at the Berlin International Film Festival for Antigone and the same award in 1971 from the National Board of Review for The Trojan Women.
 Her real name is Eirini Lelekou.
-Sadly, it was revealed in 2018 that Papas had been suffering from Alzheimer’s for the past five years.
+Sadly, Papas passed away in September 2022.

 Melina Mercouri was a Greek actress, singer, and politician.
 She received an Oscar nomination and won a Cannes Film Festival Award for her performance in the 1960 film “Never on Sunday.”
 Mercouri was also nominated for three Golden Globes and two BAFTA Awards in her acting career.